BioGeMT/MALTAomics-Summer-School/Day3_WorkshopIV_ExplainableAI/README.md

-# Tutorials for eXplainable Artificial Intelligence (XAI) methods
+# Introduction to eXplainable Artificial Intelligence (XAI) methods

 This repository contains a collection of self-explanatory tutorials for different model-agnostic and model-specific XAI methods.
 Each tutorial comes in a Jupyter Notebook wich contains a short video lecture and practical exercises.